 My Velie Build Description.

-See All Images Taken During the Velie Build.
+See All Images Taken During this Velie Scratch Build.

 Old School Build